Image by Amie LeGette

 The apparitions of yesterday were valid for yesterday's ego, not for today's. — Samuel Beckett

 At the turn of the twentieth century, Guillaume Apollinaire’s manifesto, “The New Spirit and the Poets,” (1917) was published, urging artists and writers to inherit a “good sense, a sure critical spirit” from the classics, in tandem with “a sense of duty which lays bare our feelings and limits.”
 This is insightful considering what characterized the modern era.
-Not being an imperialist, Apollinaire invoked a raison d’etre that appeals to revelation not explanation or dogmatism.
-Let me explain.
+Not being an imperialist, Apollinaire invoked a raison d’etre that appeals to revelation, not explanation or dogmatism.
+Let me not explain but ask.